Herbert Morrison

-Morrison organised Labour's victorious 1945 election campaign, and was appointed Leader of the House of Commons and acted as Attlee's deputy in the Attlee ministry of 1945–51.
+Morrison organised Labour's victorious 1945 election campaign, and was appointed Leader of the House of Commons and acted as Attlee's deputy prime minister in the Attlee ministry of 1945–51.
 Attlee, Morrison, Ernest Bevin, Stafford Cripps, and initially Hugh Dalton formed the "Big Five" who dominated those governments.
 Morrison oversaw Labour's nationalisation programme, although he opposed Aneurin Bevan's proposals for a nationalised hospital service as part of the setting up of the National Health Service.
 Morrison developed his social views from his work in local politics and always emphasised the importance of public works to deal with unemployment.
 In the final year of Attlee's premiership, Morrison had an unhappy term as Foreign Secretary.
 He was hailed as "Lord Festival" for his successful leadership of the Festival of Britain, a critical and popular success in 1951 that attracted millions of visitors to fun-filled educational exhibits and events in London and across the country.

 Morrison was widely expected to succeed Attlee as Labour leader but Attlee, who disliked him, postponed stepping down until 1955.
-Morrison, who was by then considered too old, came a poor third in the 1955 Labour Party leadership election.
+Morrison, who was by then nearing 70 and considered too old, came a poor third in the 1955 Labour leadership election.

 Early life

-Morrison was born in Stockwell, Lambeth, London, to Priscilla (née Lyon; died 1907) and Henry Morrison (died 1917), one of six children who survived infancy.
-Henry Morrison was a police constable, with whose Conservative political opinions his son would later come to disagree strongly.
+Morrison was born in Stockwell, Lambeth, London, youngest child (there being three boys and four girls) of police constable Henry Morrison (died 1917) and Priscilla Caroline, née Lyon (died 1907), daughter of an East End carpet fitter.
+Henry Morrison had a "weakness for the bottle", and held Conservative political opinions with which his son would later come to disagree strongly.

 As a baby, he permanently lost the sight in his right eye due to infection.
 He attended Stockwell Road Primary School and, from the age of 11, St Andrew's Church of England School.
-He left school at 14 to become an errand boy.
+He left school at 14 to become an errand boy and then a shop assistant.
+He recalled in 1949 in a foreword to P C Hoffman's history of shop worker trades unionism, how hard his life had been: "I started at eight in the morning.
+I finished at half past nine in the evening, ten on Fridays and midnight on Saturdays.
+It was years before we got an early closing day, and then it was five o'clock.
+I enjoyed the work...but it was a dog's life, especially as I was trying to read and study in my spare time".
 His early politics were radical, and he briefly flirted with the Social Democratic Federation over the Independent Labour Party (ILP).
 As a conscientious objector, he worked in a market garden in Letchworth in World War One.